Welcome to Friends of Merkinch Local Nature Reserve website

 It has numerous areas of high wildlife value such as the Muirtown Pools, a diverse set of habitats around a number of pools, which are partially connected to the sea.
 Habitats include salt marsh, fresh water marsh with reed beds, bog, scrub and wooded embankments.

-Our vision for the only local nature reserve in Highland is 'to create the best Local Nature Reserve in Scotland: a place where people and biodiversity co-exist to each other's mutual benefit'.
+These are overarching aims which the Reserve must deliver on if it is to achieve its vision of being the best Local Nature Reserve in Scotland: a place where people and biodiversity co-exist to each other's mutual benefit.

 A total of 48 objectives and 69 measures have been identified that will go towards delivering these aims.

 The following are some of the key measures identified: